Elaeagnus × ebbingei balls

 Share this product

-About Elaeagnus × ebbingei balls
+About Your New Elaeagnus × ebbingei balls

 Elaeagnus × ebbingei topiary balls are dense, evergreen shrubs expertly clipped into formal spheres, offering strong architectural structure and year-round interest.
 With their glossy, silvery-green foliage and compact form, they make striking feature plants in garden beds, containers, or lining entrances and pathways.